 Rua do Arsenal 130, 1100-040

 Head to Loja das Conservas for an astonishing array of Portuguese tinned fish.
 Cod, eel, octopus, squid and mackerel.
 Skinless, boneless, in vegetable or olive oil, plain or with tomato sauce.
 (Our favourite is “petinga” tiny sardines).
-Beautifully packaged they make a lovely souvenir and one of the best buys in Lisbon , I never leave without some.
+Beautifully packaged they make a lovely souvenir so if you are wondering what to buy in Portugal, this is one of best buys in Lisbon , I never leave without some.

 Avenida Guerra Junqueiro 28-D, 1000-167